jchandleroneal/microsoft-movie-analysis/README.md

 ## Methods

 This project uses descriptive analyses, such as the measure of variability for budget and profitability as well as the tendency for actors in the most profitable films.
-This provides useful information on the impact on budget as well as actors who have taken part in the most profitable films.
+This provides useful information on the impact of budget as well as actors who have taken part in the most profitable films.

 ---